-Turbulence on a Plane
+What is Turbulence on a Plane?

 After 9/11/01, I developed a fear of flying.
 In trying to overcome it, I enrolled in a course called SOAR created by Captain Tom Bunn, a pilot and licensed therapist.
 The program covers every aspect of flying, from noises to backup systems to turbulence on a plane.
 Although turbulence was not what was causing my fear, the imagery Captain Tom used in his program always stuck with me.

 At very high speeds, Captain Tom explains, air becomes very thick.
 In order to visualize this (since we can’t see air), he advises to imagine a small airplane sitting in the middle of a bowl of Jello.
 If you want to see how the airplane would move through this thick air, he suggests picturing skewers pushing the plane forward.
 If you tilt the nose of the plane up, the plane will go upwards.
 If you tilt it down, the plane will move downwards.
 To understand turbulence, imagine tapping on the top of the Jello.
-The plane will bounce up and down, but it cannot fall – in fact, it barely moves at all.
+The plane will bounce up and down, but it cannot fall “ in fact, it barely moves at all.

 As my son was about to venture on his very first airplane flight with his father, we started talking to him about what he was going to experience including turbulence on a plane.
 So, even though he does not have a fear of flying, I was telling him that the plane may be bumpy at times but that it was completely normal.
-I tried to have him imagine the Jello, but then thought “Why not show him?”
+I tried to have him imagine the Jello, but then thought Why not show him?

 We went to the grocery store and purchased four boxes of orange Jello.
 We washed the toy plane and prepared two of the four boxes.
 Once the Jello was partially set (enough that an object wouldn’t sink to the bottom), we placed the toy airplane on top.
 We then made the other two boxes of Jello and poured them on top.
-(The instructions I used were basically the same ones used to put a stapler in Jello on the show The Office. http://www.wikihow.com/Suspend-an-Object-in-Jello).
+(The instructions I used were basically the same ones used to put a stapler in Jello on the show, The Office!
 This is not a quick process, so patience is a must.